stevemanes/whos_online/README.md

 Dependencies
 ------------
-This module has two critical dependencies.
-Don't even think about installing it unless you are running the following on your web server:

-* PHP 5.2 or later,

-* Memcached.

-* A properly configured cron tasker.
+This module requires that Memcached and its PHP extension are installed and working.
+It also requires a properly configured cron tasker.

-THIS MODULE WILL NOT WORK WITHOUT THEM!
+THIS MODULE WILL NOT WORK WITHOUT THIS!

 Overview
 --------